datastax/starlight-for-rabbitmq/README.md

 This is currently not implemented but on the roadmap:
 * Topic and headers exchanges
 * Exclusive consumers
-* Only durable exchanges and queues
+* Non durable exchanges and queues
 * Transient messages (all messages are persisted)

 RabbitMQ and Pulsar work in a pretty different way.
 The Pulsar RabbitMQ gateway was designed to make the most benefit